Kagbeni (film): Plot

-Ramesh brings machine from town, teaches Tara to use it and is able to make some 500 bottles in two and a half months.
-One day as they are ready to sleep, Tara tells Ramesh that there is some friend to see Ramesh.
-Ramesh is surprised to see Krishna.
-Krishna tells him that he survived unlike everyone thought.
-Krishna asks Tara to get a cigarette and a lighter from his bag, but she is scared to find a monkey's paw when she takes the cigarette out.
-Ramesh is amazed to see the paw still with him.
-He explains to Tara that the paw had power to fulfill one's wish.
-Meanwhile, Tara's watch stops running.
-That night, Ramesh remembers everything again and the next day, they are amazed to see Krishna not in his room.
-The main door is locked from inside.
-While sweeping the floor, she finds the paw under the bed and keeps it with her.

-That night, there is a big storm and heavy rainfall which causes all the apples in his field and the whole village to fall down before ripening.
-So, he worries that he won't be able to make the remaining liquors as per the deal.
-When the trader comes back, Ramesh requests him for one extra month for the remaining bottles, but the trader gives him only two weeks and tells him that he'd have to return the money given in advance if he can't make it.
+The story then moves nine years later.
+Ramesh is married now with Tara and they have a son Bardaan.
+Their business has grown.
+One day, Ramesh is visited by Krishna, who survived the fall.
+That night, there is a big storm and heavy rainfall, which ruins the apple crop.
+Ramesh worries that he would not be able to fulfil his customers' orders.

-Seeing the deteriorating situation at home, Tara makes a wish to solve the problem.
+Seeing the deteriorating situation at home, Tara makes a wish on the monkey's paw.
 The next day, their son Bardaan is run over by a tractor and dies.
-Both Ramesh and Tara are very much saddened by the incident.
-However, they get 1,50,000 as a compensation from the owner of the tractor.
-Ramesh is able to give the trader all the money he owes through this, but the trader denies taking the interest feeling sorry about the death of their son.
-One day, while going to bed, Tara tells Ramesh that the paw works as she'd wished to solve the problem.
-She cries and demands her son back.
-Ramesh fights with her not to use the paw again, but she makes a wish to return their son.
+Both Ramesh and Tara are very much saddened by the incident; however, they get 1,50,000 as a compensation from the owner of the tractor.
+Ramesh is able to give the trader all the money he owes through this.

+One day, while going to bed, Tara makes a wish to return their son.
 Suddenly, there is a tap on the door.
 But Ramesh struggles to get the paw from her and wishes they don't want their son back.
 When Tara opens the door, there is no one.
 As Ramesh decides to get rid of the paw forever, he makes one final wish that he'll never use it again.
-The paw is picked up by Bardaan, who disappears with a flash.
-The mysterious woman now walks somewhere as if her mission has been accomplished.
+The paw is picked up by the once-again-alive Bardaan, who disappears with a flash.